 Within 10 business days of receiving a request from a User in the form required by paragraph (c) AEMO must calculate, using the FCLP amount calculation methodology, and provide to the User an FCLP amount that is valid for use in the period specified under paragraph (c)(iii).
 For the avoidance of doubt, AEMO will not issue a User in the ACTCanberra network section with an FCLP amount that is valid for use in that network section in the six month period ending on 30 September in a year.

-AEMO must ensure that at any time there is an industry approved methodology to enable AEMO to calculate an FCLP amount for a User as required under this clause 8.6.7 (“FCLP amount calculation methodology”).
+AEMO must ensure that at any time there is an industry approved methodology to enable AEMO to calculate an FCLP amount for a User as required under this clause 8.6.7 (FCLP amount calculation methodology).
 The FCLP amount calculation methodology must result in an FCLP amount that is an absolute value.
 AEMO will publish the FCLP amount calculation methodology.

 Use of FCLP Amounts in Nominations